BlueBrain/spack-packages/README.md

 	```

 	When we install boost using `brew`, the installed boost libraries can not be linked with gcc compiled application.
 In this case we want to use pre-installed boost if we are compiling application with clang.
 But if are building with gcc then we want Spack to allow to build Boost from source and hence we don't specify `buildable: False`.

+* I am getting `Error: The spec 'xxx' is configured as not buildable, and no matching external installs were found`.
+What should I do?

+	Suppose we have specified `A@system` in `packages.yaml` as system installed package.
+If there is another package `B` explicitly asking for specific version say `A@2.2`, Spack can't build `B` because suitable version of `A` is not available and Spack can't build it from source.
+In this case we can change `system` to `actual version` of `A` or remove `buildable: False` to let Spack build from source.

 * Why have we specified `gcc` / `llvm` compilers as built by gcc version 4.4?